TrebledJ/trebledj.github.io/content/pages/2023-09-22-privacy-policy.md

 Whilst personal data helps us improve the site, such data does not reside with us, but with third-party services.
 For policies on data protection, retention, and rights to access/correct/delete, please refer to their [privacy policies](#third-party) for details.

+For names or email addresses, if you'd like to correct/delete data entered into the [Contact Form][contact-form], you may [contact us][contact-form] directly.

 ## Changes to the Privacy Policy

 We may update this privacy policy from time to time.
 Changes to this Privacy Policy are effective when they are posted on this page.
 You are advised to review this Privacy Policy periodically for any changes.